 Prior to his visit, he spoke to the Mail & Guardian about his music, something which is not as simple as it sounds since he hardly speaks a word of English and needed to have both the questions and answers translated.

-Krush has released so many albums and communicated in so many musical styles that to lump his music in one category (trip-hop, acid-jazz, drum’n'bass and breakbeat have all been used) seems limiting.
-Wild Style.
+Krush has released so many albums and communicated in so many musical styles that to lump his music in one category (trip-hop, acid-jazz, drum’n’bass and breakbeat have all been used) seems limiting.
+For him, though, it all stems from hip-hop.
+He was inspired to take up DJing by influential early Eighties hip-hop documentary Wild Style.

 “I repeatedly played the Grandmaster Flash bit to try to copy what he was doing.
 I played that part so many times that the tape of that section was about to disappear,” he laughs.